- Check out Oslo's new harbor promenade and opera house

 You'll disembark at Hellesylt, allowing you to explore beautifully restored old farmhouses scattered around the hills and mountains.
 If there's time, visit Hellesylt Boutique & Bar for provisions like licorice-flavored meringues, and then take a short hike to check out the views from this side of the fjord.

-You'll return to Geiranger in time to explore the town by foot.
+You'll return to Geiranger in time to explore the town on foot.
 Here you can experience open-air restaurants and sidewalk cafés, as well as shops and galleries for souvenirs.
-The town's restaurants and eateries take pride in creating fresh food with a local twist, like Geiranger Brewery partly located in a boathouse so you can enjoy more of those views.
+The town's restaurants and eateries take pride in creating fresh food with a local twist, like Geiranger Brewery, partly located in a boathouse so you can enjoy more of those views.